-Insulated winter boots should be rated for 20 below zero Fahrenheit or colder.
+When looking for insulated winter boots, they should be rated for 20 below zero Fahrenheit or colder.
 Single layer insulated boots with the equivalent of 400 grams of Thinsulate insulation or the equivalent are recommended.

 Be sure to size your boot by wearing a thicker sock or sock liner to make sure blood circulation isn’t compromised.

 Some winter conditions won’t be so extreme in temperature, and waterproof boots will suffice.
 We always recommend the waterproof boots for all hiking needs that don’t require additional insulation for extreme winter temperatures.

 For destinations that will be EXTREMELY cold, we love using Baffin Boots.